allgreed/kasprowicz.pro/content/posts/common-makefile-interface.md

 ![developers, manager and devops all use `make run` which can be implmeneted by many different Makefiles for many different apps in development](/unified-action.png)

 Imagine all the agents (or stakeholders... or just people) interacting with any project in a well-defined standardized manner.
 Obviously you may want to tweak the configuration at some point - use different database setup, etc. But there will come a time for anyone invested in the project to just get the app running.
-For many it will be one of their last encounter with that particullar piece of software.
+For many it will their last encounter with that particullar piece of software.

 A devops can be in a hurry to fix a bug, but the project in question is a dependency.
 She need's to run it with debug tracing enabled. `make run`, then a quick `Makefile` examination to figure out which particular flag to turn.
 Done!